sjoshuam/us_travels/README.md

 In the table, X indicates that the task is complete.
 W indicates that the task was not necessary.

+NOTE: Skill-building goals have been accomplished for this project.
+Further development is lower priority and will take place as spare time permits.

 # Task Description

 **General Elements**